 • Federal Public Housing Assistance (Section 8)

 • Total household income is at or below 135% of federal poverty guidelines

 Lifeline subscribers receive the same residential service as a regular subscriber, but at a reduced monthly recurring rate.
 Thus, lifeline subscribers have an unlimited number of local calling minutes.
-As for toll, lifeline subscribers, are free to choose their own toll usage plans through long distance providers that serve Pioneer Telephone Cooperative, similar to every Pioneer Telephone Cooperative subscriber.
+For toll calls, lifeline subscribers, are free to choose their own toll usage plans through long distance providers that serve Pioneer Telephone Cooperative, as is to every Pioneer Telephone Cooperative subscriber.